Olafur Eliasson: Green river

 In 1998, Olafur discovered that uranin, a readily available nontoxic powder used to trace leaks in plumbing systems, could dye entire rivers a sickly fluorescent green.
 Olafur conducted a test run in the Spree River during the 1998 Berlin Biennale, scattering a handful of powder from a bridge near Museum Island.
 He began introducing the environmentally safe dye to rivers in Moss, Norway (1998), Bremen (1998), Los Angeles (1999), Stockholm (2000) and Tokyo (2001) — always without advance warning.
 He first achieved international prominence with Green river, which initially made Stockholm pedestrians concerned that the city's water had been tainted.

-A Riverbed Inside the Museum
+Riverbed

 At Denmark's Louisiana Museum of Modern Art in 2014–2015, Olafur created a riverbed installation.
-He compiled natural rocks, dirt, and water to transform the gallery space into a landscape and titled the piece, “A Riverbed Inside the Museum.”
+He compiled natural rocks, dirt, and water to transform the gallery space into a landscape and titled the piece, "Riverbed".
 Olafur captures physical phenomena in a way that appears both real and slightly artificial, while contained in a constructed space that invites viewers to participate.
-A Riverbed Inside the Museum becomes an immersive experience, using all five senses, in which the individuals can either follow or curiously step away from.
+Riverbed becomes an immersive experience, using all five senses, in which the individuals can either follow or curiously step away from.
 Freedom exists in both of these actions, allowing the participant to discover a paradox or enter a void, questioning their true freedom and will happening within a designed system.